code-distortion/backoff/README.md

 If you'd like to run some code *each time* an exception occurs, you can pass a callback to `->exceptionCallback(…)`.

-This will be called regardless of whether a retry will be made or not.
+It doesn't matter whether the exception is caught using [->retryExceptions(…)](#retry-when-particular-exceptions-occur).
+These callbacks will be called regardless of a retry being made or not.

 ```php
 $callback = fn(Throwable $e, AttemptLog $log, bool $willRetry): void => …; // do something here